aroidzap/VUT-FIT-ICP-Project-2017-2018/README.md

 FEAUTURES OF THIS IMPLEMENTATION:

 ### Design patterns usage
-- Abstract Factories to generate specific blocks
+- Abstract Factories to generate specific blocks.
-- Decorator pattern to bond GUI and core functionality and more
+- Decorator pattern to bond GUI and core functionality and more.
-- Observer to update block values (using callbacks for specific computations) and more
+- Observer to update block values (using callbacks for specific computations) and more.

 ### Intuitive user interface
 - We created an easy-to-use user interface with toolbars.
 We also support keyboard shortcuts